mugishastanley/Motion_Planner/README.md

 <li>Start the Listner </li>
 <li>Start the Unity Part of the project <li>
 </ol>
-If you find this repo helpful, please cite the following paper/s </br>
+If you find this repo helpful, please cite the following paper/s :</br>

-<i> Trajectory planning in Dynamics Environment:  Application for Haptic Perception in Safe HumanRobot Interaction </i>
+A Gutierrez, V K Guda, S Mugisha, C Chevallereau, Damien Chablat. </b>Trajectory planning in Dynamics Environment : Application for Haptic Perception in Safe HumanRobot Interaction.
+24TH INTERNATIONAL CONFERENCE ON HUMAN-COMPUTER INTERACTION, Jun 2022, Gothenburg, Sweden. ⟨hal-03583589⟩
-A Gutierrez, V Guda, S Mugisha, C Chevallereau, D Chablat, arXiv preprint arXiv:2202.11336.